 This page provides information about how to get support with different aspects of bushfire recovery, and outlines what Council and other agencies are doing to help rebuild and restore the social, built, economic and natural environment.
 Council's priorities are detailed in our Bushfire Recovery Action Plan.

-Let our case managers help you find the right services for your situation, including financial and housing assistance, clean-up, rebuilding and DA information, mental health support and more.
+Case Managers assisted fire impacted residents access services, including financial and housing assistance, clean-up, rebuilding and DA information, mental health support and more.